 “In addition to the risks of having untrained people administering the antidote, one of the concerns is that some individuals may consider the use of Naloxone as a sort of ‘quick fix’ which may diminish the urgency underlying the need for more permanent solutions to drug use and abuse,” he added.
 To achieve a more permanent solution, Lowenstein says there is a clear need for support services in addition to greater compassion and understanding for those dealing with drug abuse – whether that means the abuser or the abuser’s loved ones.

-Lowenstein and colleagues Cliff Bernstein M.D. and registered addiction specialist Clare Waismann operate a leading opiate treatment program in an accredited hospital which is positioned to offer specialized care for patients with specific medical and dependency needs, including high-risk patients and long-time abusers of painkillers and other substances.
-For 15 years, the Waismann Institute has been considered the premier Rapid Opiate Detox Center in the country by successfully treating thousands of patients from all over the world in its facility located only in Southern California.
+Lowenstein and colleagues Cliff Bernstein M.D. and registered addiction specialist Clare Waismann operate a leading opiate treatment program in an accredited hospital positioned to offer specialized care for patients with specific medical and dependency needs, high-risk patients, and long-time abusers of painkillers and other substances.
+For over 15 years, the Waismann Institute has been considered the premier Rapid Opiate Detox Center in the country by successfully treating thousands of patients worldwide in its facility located only in Southern California.

-The Waismann Method ® is an advanced treatment for opioid dependence which is based on treating an individual patient’s unique needs as determined through thorough medical, psychological and social assessments.
-The center offers a range of confidential, personalized treatment and aftercare options, including rapid opiate detoxification under sedation, medically-assisted detoxification and other forms of treatment.
+Waismann Method ® is a medically assisted treatment for opioid dependence providing patients detox protocols based on unique needs as determined through thorough medical, psychological, and social assessments.
+The center offers a range of confidential, personalized treatment and aftercare options, including rapid detoxification under sedation, medically-assisted detoxification, and other forms of treatment.